johnbeve/BFO-Organization/README.md

 The 2022 International Conference of Biomedical Ontologies (ICBO-2022) will be held in 2022 at the University of Michigan, Ann Arbor, MI, USA.

+The theme of ICBO-2022 is: ? (note: probably we don't need a specific theme.)

+This meeting will be a hybrid meeting that includes an in-person part and a virtual part.

+This tentative scheduled dates: Sep.
+27 (Tue)-30 (Fri), Main conference: September 29-30, Workshops: Sept 27-28.

 This will be a big annual meeting in the ontology community.

 We would like to set up the time and meeting format soon.
 To help us organize the conference, we have generated a survey for you to fill out: